 Each year, Juilliard’s Dance Division presents some 30 public performances.
-Annual presentations in the Peter Jay Sharp Theater include a New Dances series in December, which features each class of students in a new work made especially for them by a prominent choreographer.
-In the spring semester, Spring Dances, also in the Sharp Theater, gives dancers the opportunity to perform in established works from repertory.
-The dance calendar also includes an annual Senior Production, a performance series featuring works by senior choreographers; and the popular Choreographers and Composers (also known as ChoreoComp) concert, which presents the results of a collaboration of six Juilliard student choreographers with six Juilliard student composers.
-Dancers are also encouraged to present their own choreographed works in informal concert and workshop presentations.
+Annual presentations in the Peter Jay Sharp Theater include a New Dances series in December, which features each class of students in a new work made especially for them by a prominent choreographer; and Spring Dances in March, which gives dancers the opportunity to perform in established works from repertory.
+The dance calendar also includes an annual Senior Production, a performance series featuring works by senior student choreographers; and the popular Choreographers and Composers (also known as ChoreoComp) concert, which presents the results of a collaboration between six Juilliard student choreographers and six Juilliard student composers.
+Dancers are also encouraged to present their own choreographed works in informal concert and workshop presentations throughout the year.

 New Dances

-A Juilliard tradition since 2002, New Dances is the Dance Division's first major undertaking of the academic year.
-The production features each class of students in a new work made especially for them by a prominent choreographer.
-Recent choreographers have included Aszure Barton, Helen Simoneau, John Heginbotham, Zvi Gotheiner, Kyle Abraham, Matthew Neenan, Katarzyna Skarpetowska, Peter Chu, and Pam Tanowitz.
+A Juilliard tradition since 2002, New Dances features each class of students in a new work made especially for them by a prominent choreographer.
+Choreographers have included Sidra Bell, Andrea Miller, Justin Peck, Stephen Petronio, Bobbi Jene Smith, Sonya Tayeh, Jermaine Spivey and Spenser Theberge, and many others.

 Spring Dances

-The goal of Juilliard Dances Repertory is to challenge students to take on roles in established dance classics.
-The experience of performing in time-tested roles is vastly different from that of being part of a dance during the creative process.
+The goal of Spring Dances is to challenge students to take on roles in established dance repertory.
+The experience of performing in time-tested roles is vastly different from that of being part of a dance during the choreographic process.
 The challenge is to serve the choreographer's original intent, designed in another time and place on another's body, while keeping the movement as alive as when it was first danced.
+Repertory performed in Spring Dances has included works by Aszure Barton, Camille A. Brown, Trisha Brown, Justin Peck, Hofesh Shechter, Medhi Walerski, and Jawole Willa Jo Zollar, among many others.

 Student Choreography

-Choreographers & Composers (ChoreoComp) is the culminating performance of a semester-long course.
-Six third-year dancers are selected to create new works in collaboration with music composition students.
+Choreographers and Composers (ChoreoComp) is the culminating performance of a semester-long course.
+Six third-year dancers are paired with six music composition students to create short works for the second-year class of Juilliard Dance.

 Choreographic Honors is held at the end of the spring semester.
 Works of student choreography, selected from the ongoing choreography workshops, are presented on the main stage as part of a concert that includes the first-year dancers performing existing repertory.